Configure Cygwin for Advanced Server Access

 Before you begin

-- Install Cygwin and a version of the openssh package for Cygwin.
+- Install the openssh package for Cygwin.

 Note: ADDTEXT is a delimiter that's used to determine when to stop accepting input for the configuration file.